-UK prime minister in last-minute push to win Brexit support
+UK speaker stymies PM May’s bid for 3rd vote on Brexit deal

 Belgian Foreign Minister Didier Reynders agreed, saying: “We are not against an extension in Belgium, but the problem is — to do what?”

-But May suffered a setback Monday when former Foreign Secretary Boris Johnson refused to support her deal.

-Johnson, a staunch Brexiteer, used his column in the Daily Telegraph to argue that the backstop left the U.K. vulnerable to “an indefinite means of blackmail” by Brussels.

-Cook reported from Brussels.
+Lorne Cook reported from Brussels.
 Danica Kirka in London contributed to this story.

 Follow AP’s full coverage of Brexit at: https://www.apnews.com/Brexit